macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 24: 5 Feb 2017

+**Today’s progress:** I finished my localStorage project!

+**Thoughts:** I'm really pleased with this project, because there was no tutorial, video, how-to or “challenge” for it.
+I thought of it and pursued it by searching with Google, MDN and Stack Overflow.
+That said, a To Do list app is really [not an app I ever wanted to build before](https://medium.freecodecamp.com/every-time-you-build-a-to-do-list-app-a-puppy-dies-505b54637a5d) (haha), but it seemed really well suited to learning about localStorage.

+**Learned today:** Sorting an array of objects based on the values of a particular property is waaay easier than I ever thought it would be.
+That was a pleasant surprise!

+**Links to work:** [Live working app](https://macloo.github.io/to-do-list-localstorage/) and [GitHub repo](https://github.com/macloo/to-do-list-localstorage)

 ## Day 23: 4 Feb 2017

 **Today’s progress:** Major victory!
 Each or any item on my To Do list can be checked and removed.
 I can check a bunch and then remove them all with one button click.